Ball-Man/corso/az_experiments/README.md

 # Corso AlphaZero-like experiments
 This set of experiments originates as a project work for the *Deep Learning* module, held at University of Bologna.
+See the complete report: [Matering the game of Corso without human knowledge](Mastering_the_game_of_Corso_without_human_knowledge.pdf).

 This directory contains all the artifacts obtained from the experiments, and the specific scripts used to do so.
 In particular:
 * `5x5_64x4/` contain the artifacts relative to their algorithm.
 That is: